opessela/argus/README.md

 cd argus
 ```

 Step 3) Edit the docker-compose.yml file in the argus project directory to configure ACI integration.
 You will need the APIC address and credentials.
-Currently there two locations as shown below.
+Currently there are two locations as shown below.

 ```
   web: